-If the target standby database is ready for failover, the observer immediately invokes a fast-start failover.
-The observer directs the target standby database to fail over to the primary database role.
+If the target standby database is ready for failover, the observer immediately directs the target standby database to fail over to the primary database role.
 If failover is not possible for some reason, the observer will continue checking whether the standby database is ready to fail over.
 But it will also continue trying to reconnect to the primary database indefinitely.
 If it reconnects to the primary database before the standby agrees to fail over, the observer will stop attempting to initiate a fast-start failover.